 Talking with your siblings

 Your brothers and sisters are probably experiencing a variety of emotions, including concern for your health and well-being.
 They may be unsure of how to help, or they may feel guilty that you have cancer and they do not.
-Younger siblings may not really understand what's happening - they just know something is different.
-It is common for siblings to feel ignored or left out as the focus of the attention shifts to the person with cancer.
+Younger siblings may not really understand what’s happening – they just know something is different.
+It’s common for siblings to feel ignored or left out as the focus of the attention shifts to the person with cancer.
 They miss you, your parents, and the way things used to be.
-However, siblings of any age most likely want to do everything they can to help you and want to feel included.
+However, siblings of any age most likely will want to do everything they can to help you and want to feel included.

 Talking with your brother or sister about what’s going on can help you both feel better.
 If you are close in age, your siblings may be able to relate to your worries and fears better than your parents can.
 Siblings can also be great friends.
 They can entertain you during hospital visits, make you laugh when you’re feeling down, and keep you up-to-date on what’s going on in school.
 Learn more about cancer and siblings.